 - cream cheese, ham & sliced pickled gherkin

 - egg mayonnaise or sandwich filler

 - cheese, cherry tomato & rocket

 For sweet snack ideas, please take a look at the desserts page.
 Desserts are better tolerated when eaten as ‘snacks’ as opposed to straight after your meal.

 Bedtime snacks can help with some peoples high fasting blood sugar levels, as they can help counteract the Dawn phenomenon or Somogyi effect.
 If you would like to know more about high fasting levels and these phenomena then please read more here.

-Any of snacks above may be suitable bedtime snacks, but if you find you are still struggling with high fasting levels then try a snack which is high in protein and natural fat as these are believed to have a better effect than those which include carbohydrates.
+Any of the snacks above may be suitable bedtime snacks, but if you find you are still struggling with high fasting levels then try a snack that is high in protein and natural fat as these are believed to have a better effect than those which include carbohydrates.
 Things like nuts, cheese & cooked meats are good things to try.

 We often get ladies in our support group saying “I’ve tried a bedtime snack but it doesn’t work for me”, yet when asking what they’ve tried they’ve had fruit or toast e.t.c.

 The best things to eat are high protein and natural fat.
 Bedtime snacks may take some playing around with to find what works best for you.
 As your pregnancy progresses and your insulin resistance increases, you may need to change to find things that work better and many ladies may need the extra help of medication or insulin to lower fasting levels.